oracle-livelabs/database/migrate-ssrs-to-oci/migrate-ssrs-databases/migrate-ssrs-databases.md

 - A Free or LiveLabs Oracle Cloud account
 - IAM policies to create resources in the compartment

-##  Task 1: Download the sample database backups for Microsoft SQL Server Report Server services
+##  Task 1: Download the sample Database backups for Microsoft SQL Server Report Server services

 1. RDP to the Bastion host server using the username .\opc and password.
 From the Bastion host, opens the Remote Desktop and connect to the Microsoft SSRS server using the private IP Address.